 The majority of the resident of Hull identify as Christian, with 71.7% identifying as such at the time of the last census.
 18% of residents do not affiliate with any religion.
 During the time of the poll, church attendance in the city was the lowest in all of the United Kingdom.

 The city also has a high rate of unemployment, as reported during the 2011 Census.
 Almost half of the residents living in the city rent their homes, exceeding the national average of renters.

 Hull was first founded in the 12th century.
 The city lies along the River Hull, which was ideal for shipping, particularly the exporting of wool.
-In 1299, the city was granted a royal charter and was named as King’s town upon Hull after it was acquired by King Edward I.
+In 1299, the city was granted a royal charter and was named as King’s town upon Hull after King Edward I acquired it.

 In 1440, a local government was established.
 The government was comprised of a sheriff, mayor, and alderman.
 The city was used as a base during the First War of Scottish Independence and later went on to become known for exporting wool and cloth.
 Hull became a hub for coastal trading for all of the UK.
 The town continued to prosper throughout the 17th century.

 During World War II, almost all of the homes were damaged and behind London, was the most-bombed UK city.
 The city rebuilt and continues to be the home to one of the busiest ports in the UK.
 In addition to its port, the city also has thriving industries including chemical and health care.